Loans and Grants

 Qualifying Non-EEA or EU nationals

-Non-EEA and non-EU nationals can sometimes qualify for student funding if their permission to stay in the UK is either unlimited (such as having Indefinite Leave to Remain), or where they fit into an immigration category where their leave to remain officially expires, but the category is accepted.
-For example, Refugees often have a 5-year expiry date on their BRP, nonetheless they are not barred from student funding because the Home Office has recognised them as being a refugee.
+Non-EEA and non-EU nationals can sometimes qualify for student funding if their permission to stay in the UK is either unlimited (such as having Indefinite Leave to Remain), or if they fit into an immigration category where their leave to remain officially expires, but the category is accepted.
+For example, Refugees often have a 5-year expiry date on their BRP, nonetheless they are not barred from student funding because the Home Office has recognised them as being refugees.
 Other qualifying conditions for support, such as previous study, will still apply.

 Again, for an authoritative guide we recommend UKCISA.